Arc’teryx Beta Jacket

 Storage: Pockets

 Like the rest of the design, the Beta Jacket's storage layout is fairly simple.
 You get two hand pockets along the exterior, which are protected with water-resistant zippers.
-The pockets are set at a comfortable height—just high enough to clear my backpack’s hipbelt but not too high up to put your hands at an awkward angle when resting them inside.
+The pockets are set at a comfortable height—just high enough to clear my backpack’s hipbelt but not too high up to put my hands at an awkward angle when resting them inside.
 The interior of those hand pockets is also quite generous, with a lot of room up and down to fit tall items inside.
 Rounding out the storage, there’s a zippered chest pocket along the interior that’s just large enough to fit my iPhone 11.

 Arc'teryx Beta Jacket (phone in pocket)